-When negotiating a network support payment, a TNSP has incentive, via the price control framework, to minimise the costs of the contracts for services it enters into.
+When negotiating a network support payment, a TNSP has the incentive, via the price control framework, to minimise the costs of the contracts for services it enters into.
 However, in practice, a degree of ambiguity exists with regard to how avoided TUoS is considered in negotiations between a TNSP and embedded generator.
-Therefore, the draft Rule includes a requirement for TNSPs to take avoided TUoS payments into consideration when negotiating a network support payment.
+Therefore, the rule as made includes a requirement for TNSPs to take avoided TUoS payments into consideration when negotiating a network support payment.

-Reasons for the Commission's draft Rule determination
+Reasons for the Commission's final rule determination

-The Commission is satisfied that the draft Rule meets the Rule making test in that it will, or is likely to, contribute to the achievement of the National Electricity Objective (NEO).
-Moreover, in light of the useful information received from stakeholder submissions, the Commission is satisfied that the draft Rule will, or is likely to, better contribute to the achievement of the NEO than the proposed Rule.
+The Commission is satisfied that the rule as made meets the rule making test in that it will, or is likely to, contribute to the achievement of the National Electricity Objective (NEO).
+Moreover, in light of the useful information received from stakeholder submissions, the Commission is satisfied that the rule as made will, or is likely to, better contribute to the achievement of the NEO than the proposed rule.

-In particular, the Commission considers that the draft Rule is likely to promote efficient investment in electricity services for the long term interests of consumers of electricity with respect to price and the reliability of supply of electricity.
+In particular, the Commission considers that the rule as made is likely to promote efficient investment in electricity services for the long term interests of consumers of electricity with respect to price and the reliability of supply of electricity.
 This is because it will ensure an embedded generator is efficiently compensated for the benefits it provides.
 This will provide incentives consistent with an efficient level of investment in embedded generation which, in turn, can contribute toward facilitating an efficient level of transmission investment.
-Additionally, the draft Rule will promote greater certainty and consistency when negotiations for network support payments occur between a TNSP and an embedded generator.
+Additionally, the rule as made will promote greater certainty and consistency when negotiations for network support payments occur between a TNSP and an embedded generator.